-B.3.3 Integration of risk management into the decision making processes
+B.3.3 Integration of risk management into the decision-making processes

 Under Solvency II, the Internal Model must be embedded at the heart of risk and capital evaluation and its outputs must be used as a key part of a wide range of business and strategic decisions.
 As well as being a Solvency II requirement, this makes sense from a business perspective - using a model which reflects the actual risk profile of the business drives more informed decisions.
-An annual Business Use assessment records the processes which have taken place and which facilitates the evidencing of the use of risk management and Solvency II capital in decision making.
+An annual Use Test assessment facilitates the evidencing of the use of risk management and Solvency II capital in decision making.